-Housed in a colorful heritage home along the bay, the venue has an old world charm with an upscale attitude and yet it’s casual enough to make you feel at home.
-Warm, clay cloured walls, bright colorful art and a cool shaded patio, Mateus could be a date night destination but it’s family friendly enough (kid’s menu) to take well the behaved small fry.
+Housed in a colourful clapboard building along the bay, the venue has an old world charm with an upscale attitude and yet it’s casual enough to make you feel at home.
+Warm, clay coloured walls, bright art and a cool shaded patio, Mateus could be a date night destination, but it’s family friendly enough (kid’s menu) to take well the behaved small fry.

 The menu is meticulously constructed by Chef Matthew Krizan.
 A chef with a solid pedigree, Krizan’s passion for local produce, deep flavour and refined technique shows in his food.
 That passion is echoed by a strong front of house team who are in every way warm and courteous.
 The service was excellent; attentive enough to feel well looked after, but distant enough to feel we were in a world of our own.

 Hurricane Arthur ripped through the province the night prior, knocking out power as it raged, making my Mother’s small wedding even more intimate as candles lit the reception and a crank radio doubled as DJ.
 Our evening at Mateus Bistro was a meal designed to bring the two sides of our new family together.
 A party of eleven, we were able to effectively sample most of the menu.
 If a picture says a thousand words, I believe the food can speak for itself, with a few side notes from this Gypsy.